 So what...now you have this information, some general and some very specific.
 What does this mean to you?
 How do you put this into practice?
 What do you even put into practice?

-The big takeaway I want to iterate is that exercise, regardless of your preferred method, improves mental health.
+The big takeaway is that exercise, regardless of your preferred method, improves mental health.
 The mechanism, reasoning, specifics...those aren't necessarily important.
-Whether you prefer running, lifting weights, a sport... you have those tools at your disposal and the ability to interchange as desired.
+Whether you prefer running, resistance training, a sport... you have those tools at your disposal and the ability to interchange as desired.
 A mood boost, getting through a rut, supplementing other forms of care....the ability of exercise to elevate your mood, improve your day and, if used appropriately and consistently, your life is perhaps the most beneficial aspect of physical activity.

 Exercise: Your choice, tailored to your interests & lifestyle.